bfox9900/CAMEL99-ITC/README.md

 You can load all the "training wheels" with one command: INCLUDE DSK1.BASICHLP ... and the files compile into the system.
 This gives the BASIC programmer most of TI BASIC'S features, but it still requires learning Forth's way of thinking to use it.

-### Changes from V1
-- CAMEL99 V2 finally has TI file access and numerous enhancements that improved the speed/size tradeoff.
-- The binary program is in folder DSK1 and is called CAMEL99
-- The library files exist in DSK1 as TI-99 DV80 TEXT files
-- Folder LIB.ITC contains the same files and more in PC format.

 ### How it was made